Rawalpindi

-Since Pakistan's independence, Rawalpindi has been at the center of many historic events, including an unsuccessful communist plot to overthrow the federal government in 1951; assassinations of two prime ministers, namely Liaquat Ali Khan in 1953 and Benazir Bhutto in 2007; the 1979 execution of former prime minister Zulfikar Ali Bhutto, overthrown in 1977; and the Ojhri Camp disaster in 1989 when an ammunition depot in Rawalpindi Cantonment, housing ammunitions for the Afghan mujahideen during the Soviet–Afghan War, exploded.
-The city has served as the focal point for all three successful military coups in Pakistan's history.
-It has also served as the de-facto federal capital of Pakistan, under Ayub Khan, from 1959 until Islamabad's establishment in 1967.
+Rawalpindi is located on the Pothohar Plateau and is close to the ancient city of Taxila, a UNESCO World Heritage Site.
+It was founded in 1493 by a Gakhar chief and remained a small town until the 18th century.
+Following the annexation of Punjab by the East India Company in 1849, Rawalpindi became the largest garrison town of the Northern Command of the British Indian Army with the establishment of the Rawalpindi Cantonment.
+It was granted municipal status in 1867.
+Following the independence of Pakistan on 14 August 1947, the city became home to the General Headquarters (GHQ) of the Pakistan Army.
+(Note: citations:)

-The construction of Islamabad, the country's new purpose-built national capital city, in the 1960s led to greater investment in adjacent Rawalpindi, provided by the International Monetary Fund and local banks.
-Modern Rawalpindi is socially and economically intertwined with Islamabad, and the greater metropolitan area.
-The city is also home to numerous suburban housing developments that serve as bedroom-communities for the twin cities.
-As home to the General Headquarters (GHQ) of the Pakistan Army, the Joint Staff Headquarters (JS HQ) of the Pakistan Armed Forces, and Nur Khan Airbase of the Pakistan Air Force, and with connections to the M-1 and M-2 motorways, Rawalpindi serves as a major logistics and transportation centre for northern Pakistan.
-The city is home to historic havelis and temples, and serves as a hub for tourists visiting Rohtas Fort, Azad Kashmir, Taxila and Gilgit-Baltistan.
+Rawalpindi also served as the secondary capital of Pakistan, under Ayub Khan, before the new capital was established in Islamabad.
+Rawalpindi is linked to the national highways through the M-1 and M-2 motorways, and serves as a major logistics and transportation centre for northern Pakistan.
+The city is home to historic havelis and temples, and serves as a hub for tourists visiting Azad Kashmir, Taxila and Gilgit-Baltistan.
 (Note: citations:)

 Etymology

-Previously known as Fatehpur Baori, the city fell into decay during the Mongol invasions of the fourteenth century.
-Afterwards, the ruined city came in hand of the Gakhars and a chief named Jhanda Khan restored it naming it Rawalpindi in 1493, literally meaning the "Village of Rawal" in Punjabi.
-Some accounts propose that a group of ascetics named Rawals arrived in this area and established the town.
+Previously known as Fatehpur Baori, the town fell into decay during the Mongol invasions of the 14th century.
+Afterwards, it came in hand of the Gakhars and a chief named Jhanda Khan restored it naming it Rawalpindi in 1493, literally meaning the "Village of Rawal" in Punjabi.
+Some accounts propose that a group of ascetics named Rawal arrived in this area and established the town.

 History

 Origins

 The region around Rawalpindi has been inhabited for thousands of years.
-Rawalpindi falls within the ancient boundaries of Gandhara, and is thus in a region containing many Buddhist ruins.
-In the region north-west of Rawalpindi, traces have been found of at least 55 stupas, 28 Buddhist monasteries, 9 temples, and various artifacts in the Kharoshthi script.
+Rawalpindi falls within the ancient region of Gandhara, and thus the area contains many Buddhist ruins.
+In the north-west of Rawalpindi, traces have been found of at least 55 stupas, 28 Buddhist monasteries, 9 temples, and various artifacts in the Kharoshthi script.

 Possible Kushano-Sasanian plate, excavated in Rawalpindi, fourth century CE.
 British Museum 124093.

 The "Fasting Buddha", on display at the British Museum in London, was discovered in Rawalpindi.

 To the southeast are the ruins of the Mankiala stupa – a second-century stupa where, according to the Jataka tales, a previous incarnation of the Buddha leapt off a cliff in order to offer his corpse to seven hungry tiger cubs.
-The nearby town of Taxila is thought to have been home to one of the early universities or education centres of South Asia.
+The town of Taxila is thought to have been home to one of the early universities or education centres of South Asia.